microsoftarchive/BatchAI/recipes/Horovod/Horovod-PyTorch/Readme.md

 - Standard Horovod [pytorch_mnist.py](https://raw.githubusercontent.com/uber/horovod/master/examples/pytorch_mnist.py) example will be used;
 - pytorch_mnist.py downloads training data on its own during execution;
-- The job will be run on standard tensorflow container batchaitraining/pytorch:0.4.0-cp36-cuda9-cudnn7;
+- The job will be run on standard PyTorch container batchaitraining/pytorch:0.4.0-cp36-cuda9-cudnn7;
 - Horovod framework will be installed in the container using job preparation command line.
-Note, you can build your own docker image containing tensorflow and horovod instead.
+Note, you can build your own docker image containing PyTorch and horovod instead.
 - Standard output of the job will be stored on Azure File Share.

 ## Instructions to Run Recipe